Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 If you’d rather make this dairy free tomato soup in the pressure cooker, try this recipe for Instant Pot Tomato Soup!

-Visual Guide: How to Make Slow Cooker Tomato Soup (No Cream)
+Visual Guide: How to Make Slow Cooker Tomato Soup

-Because there are so few ingredients in this simple soup I recommend using all 3 types of tomatoes, as the results will not be as rich or creamy if you skip one or more.
+- Maximum Flavor: This crockpot tomato soup gets it’s tomato flavor from two kinds of canned tomatoes, including diced or pureed tomatoes and tomato paste, plus and additional tomato hit from sun dried tomatoes.
+Because there are so few ingredients in this simple soup, I recommend using all 3 types of tomatoes, as the results will not be as rich or creamy if you skip one or more.

 Key Ingredients & Substitution Suggestions

-Canned crushed tomatoes: Adds richness and body to this recipe.
+- Canned crushed tomatoes: Adds richness and body to this recipe.
 Diced tomatoes and even whole tomatoes will also work.

-Sun dried tomatoes: Adds depth of flavor, so don’t skip them!
+- Sun dried tomatoes: Adds depth of flavor, so don’t skip them!
 If using sun dried tomatoes packed in oil, drain off the oil before adding to the soup.

-Tomato paste: Thickens the soup, so don’t skip it.
+- Tomato paste: Thickens the soup, so don’t skip it.

-Easy Slow Cooker Tomato Soup
+Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 Ingredients